SEARCH THIS BLOG

 They were chatting away, enjoying their cappuccinos, when the cell phone of the woman closest to me rang.

 All that transpired in Italian, naturally.
 How cute they were, and how cool for me, that I got it, it clicked!
-Scusatemi signore, per essere maleducata.
-I'm sorry ladies, for having been rude.
+I'm sorry signore, for having been rude.
 I apologize for the eavesdropping, but I'll always remember your conversation.

 The above photo is the only one I surreptitiously snapped of the ladies at lunch.
 I wish I could have videotaped them.